english-blog/english-blog.github.io/_posts/2013-10-30-blog-like-a-programmer.md

 ### Alternatives - Static Site Generators

 Static Site Generator is a program which generates a complete HTML website as output.
 The input would be few configuration files, layout files and markdown or simple html files.
-You can simply upload these HTML files to any webserver and your blog is live. whooh...
+You can simply upload these HTML files to any web-server and your blog is live. whooh...

 I could find hundreds of SSGs written in various languages (ruby, python, node.js, javascript, java etc) in the opensource area.
 Since I do not know most of the programming languages, but decided to learn any one of them - I choose the most widely used SSG.
 [Jekyll][jekyl-url], which powers [GitHub][github-url].
 Seeing hundreds of plugins / websites out there for Jekyll already, I was confident that I would not be stuck any problem for a long time.